Phone: 888-513-5303 | Mo. - Fr. 8:30am - 5pm PST

 Glaze Toxicity and Dinnerware Safety

 Many people are confused about the safety of glazes, and rightfully so.
 It is a complex issue with many variables.
-So I will attempt to clarify this without causing more confusion.
+So we will attempt to clarify this without causing more confusion.

 What materials are toxic?